slytechs-repos/jnetpcap-api/README.md

 # jNetPcap Pro
-A protocol enabled **jNetPcap** library with IP Fragment reassembly.
+A protocol enabled **jNetPcap** library with IP Fragment tracking and reassembly.

 ## How to use this library
 The **jNetPcap Pro** library provides starting point for your application.